Sunday, July 9, 2017

 *RPN always means one keystroke less than the classical notation

-The NiCd battery pack has long since gone, but you can operate the HP-35 and its red-light diodes on AC power or buy new, expensive NiMH battery packs on the Internet.
+The NiCd battery pack is long gone, but you can operate the HP-35 and its red-light diodes on AC power or buy new, expensive NiMH battery packs online.

 No comments: